 It is an odd point in human history when we find ourselves devoting our resources towards producing a Star Wars Anti-Stress Colouring Book.
 It is even odder that I, of all people, am reviewing it.

 For I don’t enjoy colouring in.
 I never have.
-I certainly don’t find it relaxing as many people apparently do these days.
+I certainly don’t find it as relaxing as many people apparently do these days.
 Quite the opposite.
-At junior school, we always seemed to being made to colour things in with horrid felt tips or pencils, sometimes at speed.
+At Junior School, we always seemed to being made to colour things in with horrid felt tips or pencils, sometimes at speed.
 I remember once having to colour in a big picture of a medieval banquet with some urgency to finish some project or other on time.
 I consider it one of the many blessings of adult life that since my teenage years I have never had to colour anything in again.
 I hope this continues.

 The question remains, what was all that colouring in practice in aid of?
 I am still rubbish at it.
 I colour in different directions and over the lines.
 If colouring in was considered as important a skill as English or Maths, I would never have progressed beyond play school.